polio-nanopore/piranha/README.md

 barcode05,positive,,
 ```

-## What should my reads look like?
+## What should my reads/read directory look like?
 Piranha is configured to make analysis as straightforward as possible for users running MinION sequencing.
 Piranha takes the output of guppy directly and looks for the demultiplexed read directory containing the barcodes you've specified in your barcodes.csv.
 Guppy outputs directories in the structure: